This one is kicking my butt. I don't have the skill to say what I want (a common complaint with me). But I give up.

 Easter Sunday, 2015

-The poets of old made bold
+The poets of old made bold statements of their faith,

 turning belief into great art.